Prescott’s playoff answer positions Cowboys to alter history

 AP source: Titans hiring Niners’ Ran Carthon as new GM

 NASHVILLE, Tenn.
 (AP) — A person familiar with the decision says the Tennessee Titans are hiring San Francisco director of player personnel Ran Carthon as their new general manager.
 The Titans interviewed their seventh candidate Tuesday morning in Buffalo senior director of pro scouting Malik Boyd.
 But the search committee headed by controlling owner Amy Adams Strunk picked Carthon who interviewed first last Friday.
 That’s according to the person who spoke to The Associated Press on condition of anonymity because the Titans have not commented on the hiring.
 Carthon will be the franchise’s first minority general manager.
+That brings the NFL to nine minority GMs overall.

 Biden welcomes the Warriors, pledges support for California